corda/corda-docs-portal/content/en/platform/corda/4.9/community/key-concepts-states.md

 ## Summary

-* *States represent on-ledger facts*
+* States represent facts on the **[ledger](key-concepts-ledger.md)**.
-* *States are evolved by marking the current state as historic and creating an updated state*
+* Facts evolve on the ledger when participants create new states and mark outdated states as historic.
-* *Each node has a vault where it stores any relevant states to itself*
+* Each node has a vault where it stores the states it shares with other nodes.

 ## Video